elvircrn/bcomp/Reference/Functions.md

 The stack frame generally includes the following components:

 * The return address
-* Argument variables passed on the stack
+* BArgument variables passed on the stack
 * Local variables (in HLLs)
 * Saved copies of any registers modified by the subprogram that need to be restored (e.g. $s0 - $s8 in MAL).